nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 Source data is processed through a governed SQL layer in Fabric before it ever reaches the semantic model — not loaded straight from CSV into Power BI.

-**Why a Warehouse, not a Lakehouse:** a Lakehouse's SQL endpoint is read-only — it doesn't support persisted views, functions, or stored procedures.
-A Warehouse gives the full T-SQL surface needed to build and store reusable transformation and validation logic.
+**Why a Warehouse, not a Lakehouse:** the Lakehouse SQL analytics endpoint provides a read-only SQL surface over Delta tables — it does support creating views, functions and stored procedures, but not data modification (`INSERT`/`UPDATE`/`DELETE`) or table DDL (`CREATE`/`ALTER`/`DROP TABLE`).
+This project uses a Warehouse because the governed loading process requires persisted relational tables and T-SQL-based validation/quarantine logic, which only the Warehouse supports.

 **Staging and curated schemas:**
 - `stg` holds the raw extract exactly as it arrives — as text, unvalidated.
 Nothing downstream reads from it directly.